Why Stretching at Workplace Is Needed?

 Side stretch interlace lifts fingers overhead and elbows straight.
 Lean left and right to stretch sides.

-With upper back stretch hold your right arm with the left hand above the elbow and push elbow to the left shoulder.
+With upper back stretch, hold your right arm with the left hand above the elbow and push the elbow to the left shoulder.
 Do it on the opposite side.

-With stand back stretch bend your hips and joins in lower back.
-Place hands on small of back and bend backward slowly.
+With stand-back stretch, bend your hips and joints in the lower back.
+Place hands on the small of the back and bend backward slowly.
 Keep in this position for three seconds and release.
-Repeat for three to five times.
+Repeat three to five times.

-Be in touch with Longevity for a back doctor in OKC.
+Be in touch with Oklahoma Spine & Pain Management for a back doctor in OKC.

 **Disclaimer: This content should not be considered medical advice and does not imply a doctor-patient relationship.